somatechlat/somafractalmemory/docs/QUICKSTART.md

 - Prometheus metrics: <http://localhost:9595/metrics>

 Kubernetes alternative (dev):
-- Use the Helm chart with `helm/values-dev-port9797.yaml` to run the API on 9797 and expose it on your host via NodePort 30797.
+- Use the Helm chart dev values to run the API on 9797 and expose it on your host via NodePort 30797.
 Then hit `http://127.0.0.1:30797/healthz`.
  - Canonical entrypoint:
    ```bash
    make setup-dev-k8s